Codecademy/docs/content/dart/concepts/loops/loops.md

 ## for...in Loop

-The "for…in" loop is slightly different from the "for" loop.
-It takes dart object or expression as an iterator and iterates the element one at a time.
-The value of the element is bound to var, which is valid and available for the loop body.
-The loop will execute until no element is left in the iterator.
+The `for-in` loop is slightly different from the `for` loop.
+It iterates over each element of a Dart object or expression, one at a time.
+It's preferred when there's no need for counter iteration.

 #### Syntax